Voices:The Resurrection of the Palestinian Cause: Al-Aqsa Fl...

 “Israel's” Tarnished Global Image

-The rise in anti- “Israel” sentiment has also been accompanied by a resurgence of anti-Semitism in some parts of the world, further complicating global discourse.
+The rise in anti-“Israel” sentiment has also been accompanied by a resurgence of anti-Semitism in some parts of the world, further complicating global discourse.
 Pro-Palestinian protests have erupted in cities worldwide, with many demanding stronger international sanctions and divestment from “Israeli” companies.
-“Israel”, long seen by its allies as a democratic state in a hostile region, is increasingly viewed as an occupier and aggressor in the eyes of global public opinion.
+“Israel”, long seen by its allies as a “democratic” entity in a “hostile” region, is increasingly viewed as an occupier and aggressor in the eyes of global public opinion.

 Conclusion

 The events of October 7, 2023, have dramatically altered the landscape of the “Israeli”-Palestinian conflict.
-For Palestinians, the attack represents the resurrection of their cause—a powerful statement against years of suffering, marginalization, and occupation.
+For Palestinians, the offensive represents the resurrection of their cause—a powerful statement against years of suffering, marginalization and occupation.
 Their actions, driven by the enduring hardships of life under “Israeli” control, have brought renewed attention to their struggle for statehood and dignity.